josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Dedicate an area to become an unmanaged native area.

-When: you want less effort or want to maximize benefit to native ecosystem
+Use when you want to minimize effort and maximize ecological benefit

 #### Avoid Disturbances